 Evaluate Alternatives, Identify, Resolve Risks or Risk Analysis Phase is probably the most significant development stage.

 What are the risks in this context?
 Risks are possible conditions and events that prevent development team from its goals.
 There’s a wide range of them, from trivial to fatal.
 The primary task for the development team is to enumerate all the possible risks and prioritize them according to importance.
 The next step is to determine the potential strategies that can help to overcome the risks.
 Evaluation of these parameters can cause changes at the next steps.
 At the end of this stage, a prototype is produced.

 Develop, Verify Next Level Product, or Engineering Phase.

 This is when the planned product is developed along with further testing.
 During the first spiral, when the overall requirements are not so clear, so-called Proof Of Concept (POF) is created to get the customer’s feedback.
 Later, in subsequent spirals, working version of a product called build can be developed and sent to the client to get a new, more detailed, feedback.
-Such approach allows to achieve higher clarity on requirements.
+Such approach allows achieving higher clarity on requirements.

 Plan Next Phases, or Evaluation Phase.